ivankatliarchuk/interview-account-api/README.md

     - Get the understanding on Pagination flow
 - Client library has 3
 - Currently there is no aggregator.
 The library can be used us a plugin e.g. where every package has its own responsibility `accounts`, `direct-debits`, `mandates` and etc.  Where each plugin exposes an implementation for a specific service.
+- At the mean time only happy path is implmented
+- E2E tests covering  the core functionality
 - The flow is logged end-to-end
 - For code styling used `golangci-lint`